allexlima/cg-penrose/README.md

 - First, you should know that you must insert at least 3 vertices through the **'push' button**, in the main screen.
 After this, you can render your polygon clicking in **Tools > Render**, or pressing **F4 key** shortcut.

-- With you polygon rendered, now you can apply any of one transformations available in the **2D Transformations** tab.
-You can check the selected transformation an set the necessary parameters, then you should click in **Tools > Update** or press **F5 key** to apply and see the output.
+- With your polygon rendered, now you can apply any of one transformation available in the **2D Transformations** tab.
+You can check the selected transformation and set the necessary parameters, then you should click in **Tools > Update** or press **F5 key** to apply and see the output.